ianap/sg-neighborhood/README.md

 Then I analysed each Neighborhood.
 First, I grouped rows by neighborhood and by taking the mean of the frequency of occurrence of each category.
 Next I calculate top 5 venue's categories that located most often.
 For this porpose, for each venue category sum up the frequency.
 Not surprisingly, t most common venue's  categories are Bus Station, Coffee Shop,  Food Court, Cafe, Chinese Restaurant.

-### Cluster Neighborhoods
-To cluster  neighbourhood the KMeans method was used.
-The number of clusters was set to 8.
-I vary different numbers, but with more number of clusters the model prodused many cluster of size 1, with less number of clusters the model prodused one cluster with a huge number of members.
-In the next section we will continue to discuss our results.

-## Results.

-From the results, I observed that clusters have different size.
-There is one large cluster with 195 members.
-THis result is expected, because in Singapore the urban development is very uniform, which means that every neighbourhood is developed to be convinient for its residents.
-Others clusters size is vary from 7 to 44,and one cluster very small of size 2.

 For the clustering problem one bussines problem was investigated.
 ### The Business Problem: